 - Guide: skefto provides you the compass that tells you whether you are on track to achieving your goals.

-- Trends: skefto strategy software provides a framework for identifying threats and opportunities in the marketplace through a regular review process.
+- Trends: skefto provides a framework for identifying threats and opportunities in the marketplace through a regular review process.

-- Competitive Advantage: skefto strategy software provides a framework for identifying and managin strengths and weaknesses.
+- Competitive Advantage: skefto provides a framework for identifying and managin strengths and weaknesses.

-- Resource Allocation: skefto strategic you to determine best placement of resources to ensure we are maximizing return on investment.
+- Resource Allocation: skefto allows you to determine best placement of resources to ensure we are maximizing return on investment.

 SPARC Step 1A: Strategy Analysis